Co-Founder & CEO

 Karl has had a passion for the natural world since a very young age.
 Having traveled extensively in his youth, he developed an interest in people, cultures and the connection that we have with our surroundings.
 After leaving high school Karl lived and worked on a number of islands in the Great Barrier Reef, where his intrigue for marine ecosystems was furthered, eventually leading to completion of a degree in Marine Science and Management.

-Recently, Karl circumnavigated the globe on-board the Peace Boat, presenting on marine science, sustainability and conservation topics to over 500 people on the ship as well as in over 20 countries.
+In 2014, Karl circumnavigated the globe on-board the Peace Boat, presenting on marine science, sustainability and conservation topics to over 500 people on the ship as well as in over 20 countries.
 He was also the International Journalist for the voyage, documenting social and environmental projects both on board and in the countries visited over the course of the 4 month journey.

 Outside of Positive Change for Marine Life, Karl enjoys surfing, camping, diving, kayaking, photography, film, and drawing.
-His past roles have included terrestrial and marine research & education, as well as being a tour-guide in various capacities.